dschuurman/archie-pi/README.md

 another script to install selected open education resources.

 One of concerns of the developers of this project is *robustness*.
-This is crucial since the ARCHIE Pi is typically deployed in remote locations without ready access to replacement parts or IT support.
+This is crucial since the ARCHIE Pi is intended to be deployed in remote locations without ready access to replacement parts or IT support.
-Of particular concern is the reliability of the microSD card under conditions in which power may be lost at any time.
-Sudden power loss can lead to SD card corruption if it occurs during a write operation to the SD card.
+Of particular concern is the reliability of the microSD card under conditions in which power may be lost.
+Sudden power loss *can* lead to SD card corruption if it occurs during a write operation to the SD card.

-For this reason, several measures are taken to reduce the frequency of microSD card writes.
-*This work is ongoing, and ultimately the goal is to mount the microSD card in read-only mode to eliminate the possibility of any microSD card writes.*
+To address this, various adjustments are made to the system configuration to mount the microSD card in read-only mode eliminating the possibility of any microSD card writes.
+Consequently, the ARCHIE Pi does not require a formal shutdown procedure and may be simply unplugged.

 ## Requirements